josiahphua/restaurant-express/README.md

 - Owner (e.g. Ebere)

 ## Part 1
+- Set up npm, node, dotenv, express, ejs and your gitignore file
+- Create the mongoose model for restaurants
-Create routes and displays for restaurants
+- Create routes and displays for restaurants
   - Show all resturants
   - Show 1 restaurant
   - Create new restaurant
   - Edit restaurant details
   - Delete a restaurant

 ## Further
 - Allow users to add/remove cuisines from the restaurants